-Dry eyes are becoming an increasingly recognised health concern, so much so that the condition has been termed dry eye disease or dry eye syndrome.
-As dry eye symptoms can vary widely, even presenting with no symptoms at all, people with dry eyes may not identify their eyes as being dry, making the first hurdle to effective dry eye treatment simply an accurate diagnosis.
+Dry eyes are becoming a recognised health concern.
+So much so that the condition has been termed dry eye disease or dry eye syndrome.
+Dry eye symptoms can vary widely.
+Sometimes this condition presents no symptoms at all.
+People with dry eyes may not identify their eyes as being dry.
+That makes the first hurdle to effective dry eye treatment an accurate diagnosis.

 Dry eye symptoms may present as:

 - Dryness of the eyes

 - A gritty sensation or the feeling of a particle being stuck in the eye (also known as a foreign body sensation)